davidjhenning6/invaders/README.md

         - people are shown as squares
         - player is shown as a triangle which needs to be constantly updated
         - map is a square with borders that reflects the games xz coordinates
+        - When a ray is fired it should be drawn on the map while it exists --rays appear however ask if the rays should end at the edges of the map or not **

     - map at 2 displays a large map over the screen
         - people are shown as squares
         - player is shown as a triangle which needs to be constantly updated
         - map is a square with borders that reflects the games xz coordinates
+        - When a ray is fired it should be drawn on the map while it exists --rays appear however ask if the rays should end at the edges of the map or not **

     - the screenWidth and screenHeight variables need be used to scale the size of the maps when the window size is changed.